Skip to Content

 Especially if you plan on using your phone to take lots of pictures, a portable charger or power bank is a necessity on an Alaska cruise.

-US cruisers often forget that their phone plan works in Alaska’s port cities (and occasionally out on the water when you’re close to a cell tower).
+Cruisers from the US often forget that their phone plan works in Alaska’s port cities (and occasionally out on the water when you’re close to a cell tower).
 So you might burn through your phone’s battery much faster than you would in a foreign location where you typically stay in airplane mode.

 More resources for your Alaska cruise